ICRAR/ngas/doc/user_deploy_desc.rst

 * Check that SSH is working on the target host
 * Copy the NGAS sources to the target host
 * Compile and install NGAS into a virtualenv on the target host
-* Create a minimal NGAS data directory with a valid configuration file, and a valid SQLite database, with which an NGAS server can be started
+* Create a minimal, working NGAS root directory
 * Finally, modify the corresponding ``~/.bash_profile`` file to automatically load the NGAS virtualenv when the user enters a ``bash`` shell.